-5.19.
-Longevity Pay
+7.17 Longevity Pay

-A. The City shall provide longevity pay to employees based on continuous years of service, as defined immediately below:
+The City shall continue to provide longevity pay to employees based on continuous years of service, as defined immediately below:

 Completed Years of Service Pay Percentage Increases

 5 years 2%

-For each year completed thereafter 1/2%
+For each completed year thereafter 1/2 %

-- B. The maximum longevity pay percentage to be paid shall be ten percent (10%) of base pay.
-The "completed years of service" will be determined on January 1st and July 1st only and not on an employee's employment anniversary date. - C. Longevity Pay Program as outlined in Section 5.20 shall not apply to personnel hired after October 10, 1995.
+The maximum longevity pay percentage to be paid shall be ten percent (10%) of base pay.
+The "completed years of service" will be determined on January 1st and July 1st only and not on an employee's employment anniversary date.